Recently I was browsing the Duolingo forums and saw a question I must have seen a thousand times before:

 Before long Spotify was recommending tracks from other Italian rappers.
 Gue Pequeno, Gemitaiz, Nto, J-AX.
 In a very short space of time the flavour of my Spotify went from being overwhelmingly EDM to unmistakably Italian rap.

-All because of a 3-minute song I heard on the FIFA 17 demo.
+All because of some 3-minute song I heard on a video game.